 A one-piece EID tag is quite a feat of engineering – the plastic must be flexible enough to bend without breaking, rigid enough to punch a hole through a sinewy old ear, tough enough to protect the electronics inside, plus small and light enough for a newborn lamb to carry.

 Two-piece tags may have a spike with a metal tip, or have a harder grade of plastic in the spike than in the rest of the tag, making this design more suitable for older animals with tougher ears.

 The consequences of losing a tag can be serious so it's important that tag retention is as good as possible.

 The size of the puncture hole can also affect the retention rates between different kinds of tags.
 Loop tags such as the SET tag experience very little movement if properly positioned in the ear, and are unlikely to snag on wire, twine or net.

-RFID tags have no internal power source such as a battery.
+Low Frequency RFID tags have no internal power source such as a battery.
 Instead the microchip in the tag is energized by the radio frequency of the tag reader.
-The electrical current is very small but just strong enough to power up the tag to transmit the ID number stored inside.
+The electrical current is very small but just strong enough to power up the microchip to transmit the ID number stored back to the reader.

 Several factors affect the read range of an electronic tag.

 Low frequency tags are used for animal identification around the world.
-Standards for EID are set by international committees, and all EID tags sold in the UK must conform to the standards.
+The ISO standards for EID are set by international committees, and all EID tags sold in the UK must conform to the standards.
 High frequency or ultra-high frequency tags are not currently approved for use in livestock.

 We are constantly exploring new technology and its possible benefits for animal identification.
 Working closely with our customers, as well as statutory, commercial and industry partners, helps to drive us forward with ever better management solutions to help the livestock farmer.